Organize your containers

 - Organize tag by team: Create a folder for an agency to work in, and another for your marketing team.

-- Organize tags by type: Create a folder for Google Analytics tags, another for Google Ads, and another for 3rd party tags.
+- Organize tags by type: Create a folder for Google Analytics tags, another folder for Google Ads tags, and another folder for 3rd party tags.

 Establish descriptive naming conventions